-Remembering Lucy aunt, whose fried fish and cutlets helped Baroda’s Goans retain a sense of identity
+Remembering Lucy Aunty, whose fried fish and curry helped Baroda’s Goans retain a sense of identity

 Racing against time

 It is hard to summarise a person’s long life and quiet strength in a few words or even a few lines.
 What can be said of a person who liked to cook, fed generations of young students, went through so many personal troubles, gave a community a sense of identity other than noting her strength, patience, and incredibly refined culinary skills?
-It is impossible to encapsulate the lives of such people as Lucy aunty because although they lived very ordinary lives, their deaths create an extraordinary absence.
+It is impossible to encapsulate the lives of such people as Lucy Aunty because although they lived very ordinary lives, their deaths create an extraordinary absence.

 Perhaps, one extremely quotidian incident sums her life the best.
 As usual, I had shown up for dinner one evening.
-Lucy aunty was glued to the TV.
+Lucy Aunty was glued to the TV.
 As I sat down for a few minutes of soapy drama, she suddenly remembered that a Nepali gentleman had ordered some fish fry.
 The order was due in 15 minutes.
 Lucy Aunty had the fish cut into pieces, but she had forgotten to marinate it.
 She told me that she would race against time and that I would have to wait a bit for my dinner.

 She had abandoned her favorite soap opera midway.
 Swinging into action, she quickly marinated the fish, heated the pan, and literally juggled everything to perfection.
 It felt like all the pots and pans in her tiny kitchen had come to life.
 She was in command, no doubt.
 The job was done two minutes before the Nepali gentleman showed up.
 She was overjoyed because she had delivered the goods on time.
 After she handed the fish fry and Nepali gentleman had left, she turned to me, beaming ear to ear, and said, “Hanv jikli.”
 I won.